 This is the first and most important – as well as the most difficult – basic assumption.
 Only if we remain open and really assume and accept that the person in front of us is doing the best he or she can within the scope of his or her possibilities, we will be able to work in a solution-oriented manner.

 Create clarity and meaningfulness

 People want to take responsibility and do something meaningful.
 If they why a change is happening, they are taken by the hand and their role is clear, they definitely want to take responsibility.
-It is important to define clear roles and to make sure that the involved people are also enabled to take responsibility (time investment and also a very clear mandate).
+Furthermore, it is important to define clear roles and to make sure that the involved people are also enabled to take responsibility (time investment and also a very clear mandate).